-A press release from the University of Illinois on March 2, 2011 stated: “Happy or positive people tend to have better health and live longer than their counterparts who are unhappy, U.S. researchers say.
-Ed Diener, professor emeritus of the University of Illinois at Urbana-Champaign, and colleagues reviewed more than 160 studies involving humans and animals under stress.”
+A press release from the University of Illinois on March 2, 2011 stated: “Happy or positive people tend to have better health and live longer than their counterparts who are unhappy” U.S. researchers say.
+In their research study, Dr. Ed Diener, the late professor emeritus at the University of Illinois at Urbana-Champaign (and researcher for Gallup), and his colleagues reviewed more than 160 studies involving humans and animals under stress.”
 The UPI article quotes Dr. Diener: “I was almost shocked and certainly surprised to see the consistency of the data.
 All of these different kinds of studies point to the same conclusion: that health and then longevity in turn are influenced by our mood states.
 Happiness is no magic bullet, but the evidence is clear and compelling that it changes your odds of getting disease or dying young.”

 One of the articles that Diener cited is the study done by the Australian Dept. of Labour and analyzed by Siahpush et al., [See Abstract] They surveyed nearly 10,000 people in 2001 and again in 2004.
 Siahpush et al’s results from analyzing the survey indicated that those who were happy most of the time in 2001 were over 50% more likely to be both healthier and free of long term health concerns in 2004.

 For those who are looking for a more immediate payoff, enhancing happiness may also improve success.
-Several years ago, Lyubomirsky and Diener published an article showing that this is actually more likely than success leading to happiness.
-[See Abstract].
+Several years later, Lyubomirsky and Diener published an article showing that this is actually more likely than success leading to happiness [See Abstract].
 They discussed several different kinds of success – marriage, friendship, income, work performance and health — and came to the same conclusion for each.

 The Surgeon General Sees the Connection